 Once your deck is dry, you're ready to apply the oil.

-If you use Intergrain UltraDeck, two coats should be used for undercover areas and three coats for areas in direct exposure to the elements.
+If you use Intergrain UltraDeck, 2 coats should be used for undercover areas and 3 coats for areas in direct exposure to the elements.

-Having the right coverage rate is important to ensure the durability and longevity of your UltraDeck coating.
+Having the right coverage rate is important to ensure the durability and longevity of your coating.

-Follow the example below to work out how much Intergrain UltraDeck you’ll need for your deck.
+Follow the example below to work out how much Intergrain UltraDeck you'll need.